aws-samples/aws-mobile-ios-notes-tutorial/tutorial/data.md

     ```bash
     $ amplify push
     ```

+    * Are you sure you want to continue: Y
+    * Do you want to generate code for your newly created GraphQL API: n

 The AWS CloudFormation template that is generated creates an Amazon DynamoDB table that is protected by Amazon Cognito user pool authentication.
 Access is provided by AWS AppSync.
 AWS AppSync will tag each record that is inserted into the database with the user ID of the authenticated user.
 The authenticated user will only be able to read the records that they own.